Official Advisory

 Expert Warnings

-RICS, PCA, and the British Standards Institution (BS 5250:2021) all now highlight the risks outweighing any possible benefits for most UK homes.
+RICS, PCA, and the British Standards For more information, see our complete FAQ about regulations and compliance.
+Institution (BS 5250:2021) all now highlight the risks outweighing any possible benefits for most UK homes.

 “In the UK, spray foam is more likely to decrease your property’s value and mortgageability than save you money.” — RICS, 2023